spg-one/aCoral-riscv/README.md

 # aCoral-I RISC-V PlatformIO IDE version
-this version was no longer maintained due to the bad compatibility between PIO and k210
+This version was no longer maintained due to the bad compatibility between PIO and k210，please turn to [aCoral-riscv-cl](https://github.com/spg-one/aCoral-riscv-cl)